PapiLer/Reforestation/README.md

-## What did the shy pebble wish for?
-That she was a little boulder.
+## Why is it always hot in the corner of a room?
+Because a corner is 90 degrees.